 More Recipes for Boston Baked Beans

-Boston Baked Beans - Here's an eight-ingredient recipe from Jacquie's Cooking Link.
+Boston Baked Beans - Here's a simple, eight-ingredient recipe from Jacquie's Cooking Link.

-Homemade Boston Baked Beans - Make baked beans from scratch with this recipe from The Spruce.
+Homemade Boston Baked Beans - Make baked beans from scratch with this recipe from The Spruce Eats.

-Boston Bacon Baked Beans - American Food Expert John Mitzewich gives Boston Baked Beans a twist--this recipe calls for bacon instead of traditional salt pork.
+Boston Bacon Baked Beans - Chef John gives Boston Baked Beans a twist: This recipe calls for bacon instead of traditional salt pork.

 Boston Baked Beans and Brown Bread - Boston Brown Bread is the perfect accompaniment to Boston Baked Beans: Here are recipes passed down by a New England family for both.

 Boston Baked Beans Mix in a Jar Recipe - Want to give someone the gift of Boston Baked Beans?
 This recipe allows you to prepare a baked bean "kit" in a jar with instructions for the lucky recipient.

-Durgin Park's Boston Baked Beans - From Boston's Durgin Park restaurant, winner of the prestigious 1998 James Beard "American Regional Classics" award, here's a traditional recipe for the city's famous beans.
+Durgin Park's Boston Baked Beans - From Boston's legendary Durgin-Park restaurant, which closed in 2019 after nearly 200 years in business, here's a traditional recipe for the city's famous beans.

 Franks & Boston Baked Beans - Add some chicken franks to the traditional bean dish.

 Quick and Easy Boston Baked Beans - Don't have hours to slow-cook your beans?
 This recipe posted on The Recipe Link speeds things up.

 Roger Williams's Boston Baked Beans - Here's a traditional recipe from Boston Online.